lsst-sqre/gafaelfawr/docs/user-guide/helm.rst

 The ``notebook`` key should contain ``cpu`` and ``memory`` keys specifying the default CPU and memory limits.
 The memory limit is given in a floating point number of GiB.

+The ``tap`` key should contain a mapping of TAP service names to quotas for that service.
+Currently, the per-TAP-service quota only supports one key: ``concurrent``, which specifies the number of concurrent TAP queries that a user may have in progress.

 For example: